😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 For improved location accuracy without using GPS, the Notecard provides optional triangulation capabilities that can gather information about surrounding cell towers and/or local Wi-Fi access points to ascertain a location upon each new Notehub session.

-Cell tower triangulation is only available with the Cellular Notecard and should be used sparingly if your device is battery-powered, as it can add 1-2 minutes of connection time whenever the Notecard powers on the cellular modem to establish a connection with Notehub.
+Cell tower triangulation is only available with the Notecard Cellular or Notecard Cell+WiFi and should be used sparingly if your device is battery-powered, as it can add 1-2 minutes of connection time whenever the Notecard powers on the cellular modem to establish a connection with Notehub.

-Wi-Fi triangulation is available with both the Cellular and Wi-Fi Notecards.
+Wi-Fi triangulation is available with any Notecard that has access to a Wi-Fi module (either on the Notecard or on a connected host).
 Unlike cell tower triangulation, it adds only 1-2 seconds of processing time, uses minimal power, can be nearly as accurate as a GPS-derived location, but does require additional configuration (see below).

 Enabling Triangulation